Join Sidewalk Labs on Saturday, June 16, from noon to 6 p.m. as we open “307,” a new public workshop at Quayside.

 Who Is Invited?

 You!
 And anyone else you know who is interested in the past and future of Toronto.
-RSVP by clicking the blue REGISTER button right here on this page.
+RSVP by clicking the REGISTER button right here on this page.

 Come See Explorations-in-Progress

 We’re excited to kick off 307 with our first “Open Sidewalk,” a monthly event series designed for people of all ages and abilities that will feature prototypes, performances, workshops, and other activities.
 Inside and outside we’ll be exploring some of the ideas that could become part of this future neighbourhood and establishing an open venue for community co-creation.